Fluency: Assessing and Tracking Progress

 Science of Reading Connection: Automaticity, Fluency, and Reading Rate

-A core principle of the Science of Reading is that students must develop automaticity—the ability to recognize words quickly and accurately—before they can fully comprehend text.
+A core principle of the science of reading is that students must develop automaticity—the ability to recognize words quickly and accurately—before they can fully comprehend text.
 Automaticity frees up cognitive space so the brain can focus on meaning rather than decoding.
 This is where reading fluency comes in.
-Fluency combines accuracy, automaticity, and prosody, and one of the most reliable ways to measure it is through a student’s reading rate, or words correct per minute (WCPM).
+Fluency is made up of accuracy, automaticity, and prosody.
+One of the best ways to measure it is by looking at a student’s reading rate, or words correct per minute (WCPM).

 When educators regularly assess reading rate, they gain insight into whether a child is decoding efficiently, reading with sufficient fluency, and progressing toward age-appropriate benchmarks.
 Students who read too slowly often struggle with automatic word recognition, while students who read too quickly without understanding may lack controlled, accurate decoding.